aarononward/sasyr/README.md

-Remember to add an api_keys.py file to your local repository to use the player dataframe code
-# Basketball Player and Position Clustering
+# Basketball Player Stats Clustering

 ## Overview
 Welcome to the Basketball Player Analysis Web Application!
 This application provides an interactive platform to explore and analyze basketball player data.
-You can visualize player clusters, compare player positions, and view individual player profiles.
+You can visualize player stats clusters, compare player position stats, and view individual player profiles.

 ## Features